KingBendico/PowerView_app_by_benZo/README.md

 - **Blinds Control**: Adjust the positions of your blinds individually or in groups.
 - **Scenes Management**: Activate and manage different scenes.
 - **Room Grouping**: View and manage blinds grouped by room.
-- **Settings Management**: Configure the IP address of your PowerView gateway for seamless connection.
+- **Settings Management**: Configure the IP address of your PowerView gateway manually, or scan your local network to automatically find and set up available PowerView gateways.

 ## Installation